 - This gluten-free double chocolate chip cookie is one of the most popular recipes here on the site!
 For good reason too, they are so chocolatey and chewy, a cross between a brownie and a cookie.

 - These gluten-free sugar cookies are perfect for Christmas cut-outs!
 They hold their shape well and work with many of the popular gluten-free flour blends.

 - This gluten-free jam-filled thumbprint recipe has been in my family for generations.
 Filled with raspberry or apricot preserves, this gluten-free cookie is delicious and easy to make!

 - This is the perfect gluten-free snickerdoodle recipe.
 The cookies are soft with a bit of chew!

-- Don't miss out on the classic gluten-free peanut butter blossoms or this completely flourless version!
+- Don't miss out on the classic gluten-free peanut butter blossoms or this completely flourless peanut butter blossoms!

 - Another classic, gluten-free oatmeal raisin cookies, are perfectly chewy with crisp edges!

 I hope you enjoy this easy gluten-free recipe for pecan tassies!
 These cookies with their buttery crust and sweet pecan filling is the perfect addition to your holiday dessert table!